-The biosciences are a diverse and often converging group of industries and activities with a common link – they apply knowledge to develop biological solutions that sustain, restore, and improve the quality of life for humans, plants, and animals in our world.
-From life-saving therapies and procedures, to healthier foods or cutting-edge research, you have undoubtedly enjoyed a better quality of life because of bioscience.
+Bioscience is a diverse field of study and industry with a common thread – applying knowledge to develop biological solutions that sustain, restore, and improve the quality of life for humans, plants, and animals in our world.
+From life-saving therapies and procedures, to healthier foods and cutting-edge research, society benefits from a better quality of life because of bioscience.

 Agricultural Biotechnology applies life science knowledge, biochemistry, and biotechnologies to the processing of agricultural goods, organic chemicals as well as biofuels and bio-based materials.
 Examples of products include: ethanol, biodiesel, bio-based polymers & chemicals, fertilizers, pesticides, herbicides, fungicides, biodegradable materials synthesized from plant-based feedstock, sustainable industrial oils and lubricants, biocatalysts, and feed additives and ingredients.

 Specific NAICS fields in this subsector: Basic Organic Chemical Manufacturing, Bio-based Fuel Manufacturing (except Ethanol), Ethanol / Ethyl Alcohol Manufacturing, Fertilizer Manufacturing (Nitrogenous, Phosphatic, and Mixing), Fibers and Filaments Manufacturing, Pesticide and Other Agricultural Chemical Manufacturing, Soybean and Other Oilseed Processing, and Wet Corn Milling.

 Medical & Testing Labs provide critical analytical and medical imaging services for healthcare providers, as well as drug development and analysis work for pharmaceutical companies and research organizations.
 Laboratories operate throughout Ohio, many as independent facilities and others as part of national health networks.